Frontiers of Generative AI for Network Optimization: Theories, Limits, and Visions: Preliminaries

 \subsection{Deep Reinforcement Learning}

-DRL combines the perception capabilities of deep learning with the decision-making capabilities of reinforcement learning.
+DRL combines deep learning's perception capabilities with reinforcement learning's decision-making capabilities.
 It involves learning optimal policies through interactions between an agent and its environment to maximize cumulative rewards.
 By utilizing deep neural networks as function approximators, DRL is capable of addressing complex decision-making problems \cite{Diffusion_robot_Survey,GDM_DRL_survey}.

-GDM is one of the earliest GenAI applied in DRL, showcasing significant potential in robot control applications \cite{isConditional2023,IDQL2023,DiffusionQL2023,he2023MTDIFF,AdaptDiffuser2023,EDP2023NIPS,DiffusionPolicy2024OOD,safeOfflineRL2024,DiffuserLite2024NIPS,taskAgnosticDiffusionPlanner2025}.
+GDMs are one of the earliest GenAI techniques applied in DRL, showcasing significant potential in robot control applications \cite{isConditional2023,IDQL2023,DiffusionQL2023,he2023MTDIFF,AdaptDiffuser2023,EDP2023NIPS,DiffusionPolicy2024OOD,safeOfflineRL2024,DiffuserLite2024NIPS,taskAgnosticDiffusionPlanner2025}.
 Its unique capabilities in modeling complex data distributions have since enabled gradual expansion to broader DRL tasks.
-Recent advancements highlight GDM's effectiveness in trajectory generation, where it provides smooth and diverse motion paths for agents \cite{DiffusionQL2023}.
-In multi-task learning scenarios, GDM facilitates knowledge transfer across different tasks, improving overall learning efficiency \cite{taskAgnosticDiffusionPlanner2025}.
-Moreover, through data augmentation, GDM enhances the quality and diversity of training datasets, which is crucial for improving the generalization ability of DRL agents \cite{he2023MTDIFF}.
-The application of GDM in DRL is being widely migrated to the MDP framework of network optimization modeling \cite{survey4_du}.
-Ongoing innovations in the AI community are driving performance improvements in MDP-based network optimization within the networking domain.
+Recent advancements highlight GDM's effectiveness in trajectory generation, providing smooth, diverse motion paths for agents \cite{DiffusionQL2023}.
+In multi-task learning scenarios, GDMs facilitate knowledge transfer across different tasks, improving overall learning efficiency \cite{taskAgnosticDiffusionPlanner2025}.
+Moreover, through data augmentation, GDMs enhance the quality and diversity of training datasets, which is crucial for improving the generalization ability of DRL agents \cite{he2023MTDIFF}.
+The application of GDMs in DRL is being widely migrated to the MDP framework of network optimization modeling \cite{survey4_du}.
+Ongoing innovations in the AI community are driving performance improvements in MDP-based network optimization.